DX Heroes logo

 Owner + Developer: Set up a GitHub Action to release new SDK versions

-To avoid the tedious task of updating the changelog and releasing new versions manually, we recommend using the GitHub Action release-please.
-This Action keeps track of code changes since the last release and maintains a pull request with changelog and version changes based on your commit messages.
-When the time is right to release a new SDK version, all you need to do is merge the pull request.
+To skip the tedious work of updating the changelog and cutting releases by hand, we recommend the GitHub Action release-please.
+It tracks every code change since the last release and keeps a pull request open with the changelog and version bump, based on your commit messages.
+When you are ready to ship a new version, you just merge that pull request.

 Owner:

-1. In your GitHub repository, go to Settings > Actions > General and make sure that the option "Allow GitHub Actions to create and approve pull requests" is checked.
+1. In your GitHub repository, go to Settings > Actions > General and make sure "Allow GitHub Actions to create and approve pull requests" is checked.

 Developer:

-1. In the root folder of your project, create a directory .github/workflows/.
-This is where GitHub Action configuration files should always be stored.
+1. In the root of your project, create a directory .github/workflows/.
+GitHub Action configuration files always live here.

-2. In this directory, create a new configuration YAML file.
+2. In that directory, create a new YAML configuration file.
 Name it release-please.yml.

-3. Copy the following code into your configuration file:
+3. Copy the following code into the file:

 # This workflow opens and updates a pull request with a new package version